erzz/workflows/java-tests/java-tests.md

 ## Inputs

-As there are many potential inputs they are broken up into seperate groups here for easier reference
+As there are many potential inputs they are broken up into separate groups here for easier reference

 ### Maven Inputs